Who are we?

 2001 ME and MS organisations separated

-2003 First dedicated ME/CFS field officer (Margaret Tomlinson) employed.
-The main focus of my work was visiting new and existing members; providing information on ME/CFS; helping to validate members’ experience of ME; facilitating support meetings and coffee mornings, and generally fostering a sense of connection with each other and our organisation so people no longer felt so isolated.
-Tina did this as sole Western Bay field officer for over 10 years, and often had the feeling that there was such a need that what we were providing felt like the proverbial ‘drop in the ocean’.
+In December 2003, Tina Richards was employed as field officer.
+The main focus of her work was visiting new and existing members; providing information on ME/CFS; helping to validate members’ experience of their illness; facilitating support meetings and coffee mornings, and generally fostering a sense of connection with each other and our organisation so people no longer felt isolated.
+Tina did this as sole Western BOP field officer for over 10 years, and often had the feeling that there was such a need that what was being provided felt like the proverbial ‘drop in the ocean’.
 She was noticing that members often struggled to gain momentum in their healing journey.

 2008 ME/CFS Support (BoP) Inc became a Registered Charity (No. CC20874)